-General practices, Aboriginal medical services, medical deputising services (MDS), after hours services, and Royal Flying Doctor Services (RFDS) in Australia are recognised for their commitment to safety, quality and continuous improvements with the award of practice accreditation.
+General practices, Aboriginal Medical Services (AMS), medical deputising services (MDS), after hours services (AHS), and Royal Flying Doctor Services (RFDS) in Australia are recognised for their commitment to safety, quality and continuous improvements with the award of practice accreditation.

 Practice accreditation is awarded following independent assessment and recognition that a practice meets the requirements of governing industry standards.
 In Australia, these are set by the Royal Australian College of General Practitioners (RACGP).